You want to start using tmux but find the commands overwhelming, the key bindings cryptic, and the learning curve steep.

 Check terminal emulator conflicts:

 Some terminal emulators intercept Ctrl-arrow keys.
-Check your terminal’s key bindings and disable conflicts.
+Check your terminal’s key bindings for conflicts and disable them.

 Can’t See Status Bar

-The status bar should appear at the bottom.
+The status bar appears at the bottom of the terminal.
 If missing:

 • Check your configuration file for set -g status on.